-Be a part of the solution, and make your community safer by working to prevent drunken and drugged driving.
+Be a part of the solution, and make your community safer by working to prevent alcohol-impaired and drugged driving.
 The following suggestions can help protect you and your family:

 - Never ride in a car with someone who is intoxicated.
 Find another way to get home or wherever you need to go and consider all transportation alternatives, such as a taxi or public transportation.